at2005/HODL/README.md

 Run the compiler with executable name "qc" (with or without prefixing directory depending on whether or not you have added program to path), followed by any compiler options, followed by the file name.
 This action creates a file named out.qasm (or other, depending on whether it has been specified with "-o") within the directory, which can be run on IBM systems/simulators.

 It is also an ongoing effort to create bridges between current frameworks and HODL such that oracles can be written in those frameworks with the support of the HODL compiler.
 This would eliminate the need for having to write, compile & load a separate HODL program, and would integrate the language into current workflows.
-For example, a QISKit program may look like:
+For example, a QISKit program incorporating HODL may look like:

+    from qiskit.HODL import hodl2circ
     circ = hodl2circ("""
     super a = 4;
     if(a < 2) {
         mark(a,pi);
     }
     """
     circ.measure_all();

 # Notes